PoodleApp/arfe-protocol/ARFE.markdown

 (see [RFC 2392][]).
-The conversation consists of all messages available to a user that include the ID of the root message in a `References` header, or that are reference a message ID that is part of the conversation.
+The conversation consists of all messages available to a user that include the ID of the root message in a `References` header, or that reference a message ID that is part of the conversation.
 It should be noted that a conversation is a directed acyclic graph (DAG);
 as messages are added to a conversation the conversation may merge with another conversation,